 Everyone is equal in front of the law.

 Implement of reward and punishment should be based on people's behaviors, not social or political status.
 The only exception is the monarch.

 Human beings are born bad.

-It’s their instinct to constantly pursue more benefits, satisfy endless desires, and try to avoid harm and unpleasantnesses.
-Therefore, explicit awards and penalties could guide people to do right things.
+It’s their instinct to constantly pursue more benefits, satisfy endless desires, and try to avoid harm and unpleasantness.
+Therefore, explicit awards and penalties could guide people to do the right things.

 Movements among social classes are allowable.
 The ancient hierarchy and aristocratic hereditary should be abolished.

-Civilians could get rewards, such as noble title or political position, based on their excellent military or productive contributions.
+Civilians could get rewards, such as noble titles or political positions, based on their excellent military or productive contributions.